menu

 Overview

 Medora is a tiny village located in the state of Illinois.
 With a population of 366 people and just one neighborhood, Medora is the 770th largest community in Illinois.
-Medora has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Medora was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce

-Medora is a blue-collar town, with 43.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Medora, you'll notice that it is more blue-collar than most other communities in America.
+43.67% of Medora’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Medora is a village of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Medora who work in personal care services (11.39%), office and administrative support (9.49%), and maintenance occupations (8.23%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.39% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.